taunsquared/taunsquared.github.io/_open-lab-notebook/03-cuttlefish-hunting-behavior.md

 {% include figure image_path="/assets/images/openLabNotebook/CuttlefishHuntingBehaviour_3-Positioning.jpg" alt="Cuttlefish Hunting Behaviour: Positioning" caption="As stealth hunters, cuttlefish sneak closer to their prey or let their prey come closer to them, as the cuttlefish hide by camouflaging themselves or burrowing into sand on the ocean floor.
 The two middle arms often remain raised in front of their face.
 When the cuttlefish is about one body length away from its food or prey, the next four arms create a barrel to guide and aim their tentacles, the tips of which can become visible during this phase." %}

 {% include figure image_path="/assets/images/openLabNotebook/CuttlefishHuntingBehaviour_4-TGB.jpg" alt="Cuttlefish Hunting Behaviour: Tentacles Go Ballistic" caption="When the cuttlefish is ready, it will throw its tentacles towards the food or prey, a moment that we call 'tentacles go ballistic' (TGB).
 The middle two arms are usually still raised, and the next four arms are still formed into a 'barrel' to aim the tentacles.
 During this phase, the bottom 2 arms spread out, as if to create a stabilizing tripod for the moment when tentacles go ballistic.
 The TGB moment also marks the appearance of the 'tentacle shot pattern', a unique, highly fractalated body pattern that appears only in this moment and not at any other time in the cuttlefish's behavioural repetoire." %}

-### Paper Figures

-Below are the latest drafts of the figures included in the academic paper I've written about this project, titled "The Cuttle Shuttle: reliably evoking acute, event-locked, and ethologically relevant changes to body pattern in captive *Sepia officinalis*" (full-text available soon on Bioarxiv!):

-{% include figure image_path="/assets/images/openLabNotebook/CuttleShuttle/Diagram_CamouSignalingSequencesAssociatedWPreyCapture.jpg" alt="Diagram: Camouflage and Signaling sequences associated with Prey Capture" caption="**Figure 1: Diagram of body pattern changes associated with prey capture.** Based on personal communication from R.T.
-Hanlon and anecdotal evidence from other field biologists.
-This study focuses on the stage immediately after a prey capture event, circled in red in the diagram above.
-Illustration credit for Prey Capture Event: Jennifer Deutscher." %}

-{% include figure image_path="/assets/images/openLabNotebook/CuttleShuttle/CuttleShuttle_Sketchup.jpg" alt="Schematic drawing of the Cuttle Shuttle experimental setup" caption="**Figure 2: The Cuttle Shuttle “hunting box”.** An acrylic box (43 x 43 x 81 cm) with “robotic prey” on the left, perched on top of the wall of the hunting box, and “home base” on the right, where cuttlefish can hide and feel safe while acclimating to the hunting box.
-Expremental setup rendered in Google SketchUp and labeled using Adobe Illustrator by Danbee Kim." %}

-{% include figure image_path="/assets/images/openLabNotebook/CuttleShuttle/CuttleShuttle_AnalysisWorkflow.jpg" alt="Video pre-processing workflow" caption="**Figure 3.
-Example of the process of cropping and aligning a single frame of a Cuttle Shuttle hunting session video recording.** Tentacle shot clips were temporally aligned to the “tentacles go ballistic” (TGB) moment and included the 3 seconds before TGB and 3 seconds after TGB.
-Manual alignment of all tentacle shot clips was done using Final Cut Pro and Adobe Premiere Pro by D. Kim." %}

-{% include figure image_path="/assets/images/openLabNotebook/CuttleShuttle/CuttleShuttle_ROITransformations.jpg" alt="Video analysis workflow" caption="**Figure 4.
-Workflow for transforming cropped and aligned images of the mantle body pattern during hunting into a numerical timeseries.** Body pattern images processed with Bonsai (https://bonsai-rx.org/) and figure generated using Adobe Illustrator by D. Kim." %}

-{% include figure image_path="/assets/images/openLabNotebook/CuttleShuttle/AccuracyOfTentacleShots.jpg" alt="Table: Accuracy of tentacle shots" caption="**Table 1.
-Accuracy of seizure via tentacle shot while hunting the robotic prey, for all animals throughout the entire experimental protocol.**" %}

-{% include figure image_path="/assets/images/openLabNotebook/CuttleShuttle/CuttleShuttle_CatchVMiss_Ethogram.jpg" alt="Visual Ethogram of body pattern changes during hunting behaviour in captive *Sepia officinalis*" caption="**Figure 5.
-Still-image ethogram of the changes to body pattern on the mantle of one hunting Sepia officinalis.** The top row shows all tentacle shots that resulted in a catch, and the bottom row shows all tentacle shots that resulted in a miss.
-Each matrix of images constructed from cropped and aligned video clips of tentacle shots.
-Figure generated using Adobe Illustrator by D. Kim." %}

-{% include figure image_path="/assets/images/openLabNotebook/CuttleShuttle/CuttleShuttle_CatchVMiss_ShuffleTest.jpg" alt="Characterising the 'tentacle shot pattern' using an 'edginess' score (as measured by OpenCV algorithm Canny Edge Detector)" caption="**Figure 6.** A: Raw scores from individual animals were z-scored then pooled (N of animals = 5, total N of catches = 59, total N of misses = 81).
-B. A shuffle test for significance (number of shuffles = 20000) at every timebucket was used to calculate at which time point the mean values describing “catch” tentacle shots became significantly (p<0.05, pointwise; corrected for global p<0.05 at upper bound = 99.994 and lower bound = 0.006) different from the mean values describing “miss” tentacle shots.
-Plots generated in Python and figure assembled using Adobe Illustrator by D. Kim." %}

-**Supplemental Figures**

-{% include figure image_path="/assets/images/openLabNotebook/CuttleShuttle/PaperFig_ExpTank.jpg" alt="Supplemental Figure 1: The Experimental Tank" caption="**Fig. S1: The Experimental tank, showing the hunting box, with hardware setup controlling the robotic prey, inside the circular holding tank lined with LED lighting, with overhead Point Grey FlyCap2 camera.** Photo by D. Kim; figure generated in Adobe Illustrator by D. Kim." %}

-{% include figure image_path="/assets/images/openLabNotebook/CuttleShuttle/PaperFig_HuntingBox.jpg" alt="Supplemental Figure 2: Overhead view of the hunting box." caption="**Fig. S2: Overhead view of hunting box inside the experimental tank.** This image is a screenshot from the session videos recorded by the overhead PointGrey FlyCap2 camera.
-Figure generated in Adobe Illustrator by D. Kim." %}

 ### Video analysis